-- Reduce consumption by working with Affinity Water to produce comprehensive actions plans to reduce water consumption and leakage, aid the adoption of compulsory water metering, and installation of water saving devices. - Lobby central Government to ensure the proposed Environment Bill is robust with regard to mandatory water efficiency labelling for appliances, the Extended Producer Responsibility Scheme, and tightening of Building Regulations regarding water efficiency targets. - Facilitate water company visits to schools to provide education on the value of watersaving behavioural change, 'Bin it - don't block it' campaigns, highlighting the link between water consumption, waste and the health of chalk rivers. - Require a Flood Risk Assessment to be completed for development proposals of 1ha or greater in an area within Flood Zone 1 and for any proposals of development within Flood Zones 2 and 3, and prevent development in areas at significant risk of flooding. - Refuse development if it is subject to unacceptable flood risk or if it would exacerbate flood risk on site or elsewhere. - Require Surface Water Drainage Strategies for all major development and where appropriate, for minor developments. - Work with the Local Lead Flood Authority to assess the sites within the District which are susceptible to flooding then work with stakeholders, farmers and land managers to reduce the flood risk using natural flood management and sustainable drainage systems.
+- Assess the Council's water consumption across its estate and implement measures and targets to achieve substantive reductions. - Require new development to adopt the toughest Building Regulation water efficiency target of 110 litres per household per day and for non-residential development to achieve a rating of BREEAM excellent for water efficiency. - Work in partnership on a catchment-scale with key stakeholders including environmental charities, catchment partnerships and neighbouring local authorities to protect and enhance local rivers and the habitats which surround them. - Reduce abstraction by working with Affinity Water to tackle domestic water wastage. - Lobby central Government to ensure the proposed Environment Bill is robust with regard to mandatory water efficiency labelling for appliances, the Extended Producer Responsibility Scheme, and tightening of Building Regulations regarding water efficiency targets. - Facilitate water company visits to schools to provide education on the value of water-saving behavioural change, Bin it - don't block it' campaigns, highlighting the link between water consumption, waste and the health of chalk rivers. - Prevent development in areas at significant risk of flooding. - Refuse development if it is subject to unacceptable flood risk or if it would exacerbate flood risk on site or elsewhere. - Require Surface Water Drainage Strategies for all major development and where appropriate, for minor developments. - Work with the Local Lead Flood Authority to assess the sites within the District which are susceptible to flooding then work with stakeholders, farmers and land managers to reduce the flood risk using natural flood management and sustainable drainage systems.